AlextheYounga/us-federal-code/usc/title-7-agriculture/chapter-17-miscellaneous-matters/frontmatter.md

 Sec.

-411 to 450 l.
+411 to 450l.
 Repealed, Omitted, or Transferred.